 Motorists can access downtown Toronto's entertainment and financial districts in approximately fifteen minutes via Lakeshore Boulevard.
 Commuters also enjoy quick access to the Queen Elizabeth Way and Highway 427 on-ramps at Browns Line north of Lake Shore Boulevard.

-At a glance, the Average Price of a home in Long Branch is about $995,799.
 Mostly detached, 3 bedroom, 2-storey and Bungalow homes.

 If you'd like to know what your home is worth, please contact me today.